elastic/elasticsearch-rails/elasticsearch-rails/README.md

 end
 ```

-and then identify the method as an environment variable:
+and then identify the scope as an environment variable:

 ```bash
 $ bundle exec rake environment elasticsearch:import:model CLASS='Article' SCOPE='published'